andlzanon/lod-personalized-recommender/README.md

 ### Trained Models

-The embedding model used in the WebMedia paper are available in https://tinyurl.com/2p969fe3
+The embedding model used in the WebMedia paper are available in [anonymized]()

 Please add them in the models folder inside each of the datasets folder, therefore, ./datasets/ml-latest-small/models/ and ./datasets/hetrec2011-lastfm-2k/models/